Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 Q: Is online therapy as effective as in-person therapy for trauma?

 A: For most presentations, yes.
 The research on teletherapy outcomes has consistently found comparable effectiveness to in-person treatment, with advantages in accessibility.
-For some somatic and body-based work, in-person sessions have practical advantages — but for most trauma therapy, online works.
+For some somatic and body-based work, in-person sessions have practical advantages.
+But for most trauma therapy, online works.

 Q: Can I do EMDR online?